-Note: We can also operate this trip for 2-3 participants, budget on a Land Cost from \$7,400 per person and contact us for specific pricing according to your travel dates.
+Note: We can also operate this trip for 2-3 participants, budget on a Land Cost from \$8,000 per person and contact us for specific pricing according to your travel dates.

 ESTIMATED AIRFARE: The Land Cost DOES NOT INCLUDE ANY FLIGHTS.
-Southwind's ticketing specialist can assist with all your air travel - providing an airfare quote to match your itinerary, personalized support for seating, monitoring schedule changes and coordinating directly with the airlines if any adjustments are needed.
-You'll also benefit from access to lower contract fares for some routes.
-Ask about Business Class which is often a good value flying to Peru (Delta, United and Latam offer lie flat seats in Business).
-Non-stop flights to Lima are available from these US gateways: New York/JFK (Latam 8 hr flight time), Newark (United 8 hr), Los Angeles (Latam 8 hr 30 min), Miami (American & Latam 5 hr 45 min), Fort Lauderdale (JetBlue 5 hr 45 min), Houston (United 6 hr 30 min) and Atlanta (Delta 6 hr 30 min).
-Estimated international coach fares are \$600-\$1,000/person and \$350/person for Lima-Cusco-Lima with Latam (part of SkyTeam Alliance).
-You have the option to arrange your own flights or redeem award travel yourself if you prefer.
+Southwind's ticketing partner can assist with all your air travel - providing an airfare quote to match your itinerary, personalized support for seating, monitoring schedule changes and coordinating directly with the airlines if any adjustments are needed.
+Business Class to Lima is often good value (Delta, United and Latam offer lie flat seats in Business).
+Non-stop flights to Lima are available from these US gateways: New York/JFK (Latam 8 hr flight time), Newark (United 8 hr), Los Angeles (Latam 8 hr 30 min), Miami (American & Latam 5 hr 45 min), Houston (United 6 hr 30 min) and Atlanta (Delta 6 hr 30 min).
+Estimated international economy fares are \$600-\$900/person and \$350/person for Lima-Cusco-Lima with Latam (SkyTeam Alliance).
+You have the option to arrange your own flights or redeem award travel yourself if you wish.
 Tickets should only be purchased after Southwind notifies you that your trip is confirmed.
 The airlines request that tickets match your passport name.
 Upon receipt of your deposit, Southwind provides flight booking details for your travel dates.